knoxpo/dart_algolia/README.md

 ##### filtering (6/6)
 - `.setFilters(String value)`
-- `.setFacetFilter(String value)` This can be used multiple times in a query.
+- `.setFacetFilter(dynamic value)` This can be used multiple times in a query.
 - `.setOptionalFilter(String value)` This can be used multiple times in a query.
 - `.setNumericFilter(String value)` This can be used multiple times in a query.
 - `.setTagFilter(String value)` This can be used multiple times in a query.